fallen-icarus/cardano-loans/GettingStarted.md

 The `loan-id` field is optional.
 If you use it, the query will only return the Active UTxO with that Loan ID.
 When this field is used, there can never be more than one result.
-It can return nothing if there are no Active UTxOs with that Loan ID.
+It can return nothing if there is no Active UTxO with that Loan ID.

 The above fields can be combined to create more complicated queries.
 For example, this query will only return Active UTxOs located at the borrower address using the staking pubkey credential